Sen. Collins has "serious reservations" over GOP's Obamacare repeal

 Despite the president's continued desire to repeal, Treasury Secretary Steven Mnuchin seemed to change the language a bit on Sunday — suggesting a desire to "fix" ACA rather than repealing it.

-“We’re about fixing Obamacare,” Treasury Secretary Steve Mnuchin told CNN’s Jake Tapper after claiming that President Donald Trump hoped Democrats would come to the table.
+“We’re about fixing Obamacare,” Mnuchin said on CNN after claiming that Trump hoped Democrats would come to the table.
 “It’s broken and it requires people to do a lot of things that they shouldn’t be forced to do.”

-But Graham said that collaborating with Democrats wasn't an option, because he believed that the considered Obamacare as the groundwork for a single-payer health care system.
+But Graham said that collaborating with Democrats wasn't an option, because he believed that they considered Obamacare as the groundwork for a single-payer health care system.